Get Started

 dlvr.sh is built for temporary file delivery.
 Upload a file in the web UI or through the API, get a short share link, and let the service handle expiry, optional passwords, and download limits.

 The fastest way to try the service is the homepage uploader.
-For automation, use the REST API.
+For automation, install the CLI or use the REST API.
 Small files can go through a single multipart request.
 Larger files use a two-step direct upload flow.

 Web

-Choose a file, set a duration, optionally add a password or download limit, and upload from the homepage.
+Choose a file, pick a preset or custom expiry date, optionally add a password or download limit, and upload from the homepage.

 REST API